nervosnetwork/docs.nervos.org/website/docs/basics/glossary.md

 An uncle block has to meet the following conditions:

-- An uncle should not be on the main chain; in other words, it should not be an uncle by including any block of the main chain.
+- An uncle should not be on the main chain; in other words, it should not be an uncle if it includes any block from the main chain.
 - Uncle’s block number must be smaller than the block‘s number that later includes it.
 - Uncle‘s parent must be on the main chain, or uncle’s parent must also be an uncle.
-In other words, uncle must be linkable to the main chain whatsoever.
+In other words, uncle must be linkable to the main chain in any way.
 It can never be a random block that is not on the main chain.

 ```
 - if !snapshot.is_main_chain(&uncle.hash()) // It should not be on the main chain.